Non-Owner SR-22 Insurance Explained

 You need non-owner SR-22 insurance if your state’s DMV has told you to obtain an SR-22 certificate – but you don’t have a vehicle.

 Generally, you need to buy non-owner SR-22 insurance if you fall into either of these two categories:

 - You are required by the state to obtain a car insurance policy (say, to reinstate your license), but you do not currently own a vehicle

 - You do not own a car, but you want insurance coverage (say, when driving rental cars or someone else’s vehicle)

 Here’s an example.
 Let’s say your license was suspended because you were caught driving under the influence.
 You sold your car because car insurance was too expensive after your DUI.
 Your license was suspended after your DUI.
 Because your license was suspended, you are not permitted to drive a rental car or a friend’s vehicle.
 To reinstate your license, you must provide an SR-22 certificate to the DMV verifying coverage.
 Since you don’t own a vehicle, you need non-owner SR-22 insurance – not a standard SR-22 certificate.

 States have different rules for SR-22 insurance.
 Some states require you to obtain SR-22 insurance after multiple driving convictions in a short period.

 Other states require SR-22 insurance after a lapse in coverage – even if you have an otherwise clean driving record.

-Some of the most common reasons you need SR-22 insurance include:
+Some of the most common reasons you need SR-22 insurance include the following: